-Many optimization problems in the real world are NP-hard, meaning that we cannot hope to solve them optimally.
-Instead, we use approximation algorithms to find solutions that are provably close in quality to the optimal solutions.
+Instead, we use approximation algorithms to efficiently find solutions that are provably close in quality to the exact or optimal solutions.

-The course is of a theoretical nature, giving the students general guidelines for developing and analyzing approximation algorithms for various optimization problems.
-It is aimed at graduate students who like to use mathematics to solve algorithmic problems.
+The course covers techniques for designing and analysing approximation algorithms for various computational problems, focusing on optimization algorithms, sublinear algorithms, and on-line algorithms.
+It is aimed at students who like to use mathematics to design and analyze algorithms.

 The topics mentioned under Learning Outcome are covered in lectures and worked on in exercises in order to develop the necessary skills and competences.